Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 • They are much less forgiving when it comes to nips and cuts

-A traditional fixed blade razor is easier to handle and makes much more sense for starters.
+A traditional fixed blade razor is easier to handle and makes more sense for starters.
 The trick is to find the right one.

 Caring for Your Straight Razor